 Gary Chapman first coined the concept of ‘Five Love Languages’, and I aim to explore what these are, and what they mean for us in our relationships, in this post.

 The Five Love Languages

-The first, is Words of Affirmation.
-People for whom words are their primary love language express their love through them – words of comfort, compliments, encouragement etc.
+The first is Words of Affirmation.
+People for whom words are their primary love language express their love through – words of comfort, compliments, encouragement etc.

-Acts of service is the second love language, one for whom love is expressed as deeds, as things they do for another.
+Acts of service are the second love language, one for whom love is expressed as deeds, as things they do for another.

 The third love language is that of Receiving Gifts – gifts and tokens of love given by their loved ones are most effective in showing love for these individuals.

-The forth love language, Quality Time, involves uninterrupted, undivided time spent together.
+The fourth love language, Quality Time, involves uninterrupted, undivided time spent together.
 Focused attention.